Victor Caratini Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 8.5 K/9, which ranks 18th in the league.
+- The 8.5 strikeouts per nine innings compiled by the Reds pitching staff ranks 18th in the league.

+- Abbott (4-1 with a 2.38 ERA and 48 strikeouts in 41 2/3 innings pitched) makes the start for the Reds, his eighth of the season.

-- His last appearance was on Wednesday, July 5 against the Washington Nationals, when the righty tossed six innings, surrendering one earned run while allowing seven hits.
+- His most recent appearance was on Saturday, July 8 against the Milwaukee Brewers, when the lefty threw 4 1/3 innings, surrendering six earned runs while allowing nine hits.

-- The 25-year-old has amassed an ERA of 6.28, with 6.7 strikeouts per nine innings, in 16 games this season.
-Opponents have a .290 batting average against him.
+- In seven games this season, the 24-year-old has an ERA of 2.38, with 10.4 strikeouts per nine innings.
+Opponents are batting .192 against him.

 © 2023 Data Skrive.
 All rights reserved.